-Make sure one of your phones in your party has data, just incase you get lost and need to use the GPS or make a call!
+Make sure one of your phones in your party has data, just in case you get lost and need to use the GPS or make a call!

 Arrange airport parking

 A surprisingly large amount of people still park directly at the airport, and I am always curious why.
 Parking at the airport is expensive.
-You can end up paying hundreds once you get pack just for having your car sit there!
+You can end up paying hundreds once you get back just for having your car sit there!

 Check surrounding areas, as there are typically a handful of parking companies that offer parking and shuttle services for a fraction of the cost!

 Additionally, consider parking at a nearby hotel.
 Book a night with them so you can use their parking lot, then use their free shuttle service to get to the airport!

 You might also want to consider just taking an Uber if you are near the airport.

 Without a plan in place, you might end up frantically trying to find a place to park your car, and no one wants to do that right before vacation!